- PAIN

 "The Sturdy Beggar"

-n.
-The founding or endowing of universities and public libraries by gift or bequest.
+- n.
+The founding or endowing of universities and public libraries by

 In the lines following, addressed to an Emperor in exile by Father